I’m wondering these days about how to be a better friend. Modern life makes friendship hard.

 Truth is, you can’t be ALL things to ALL people ALL the time.
 It’s important to be kind to ourselves (and others) if we’re not always 100 percent available to everyone.
 That said, here are my Friendship New Year’s Resolutions.

-Ways to be a Better Friend in 2019
+How to be a Better Friend in 2020

 Stick to those Arrangements

-It’s so easy to get into the habit of making a plan then cancelling it because you’re tired, or busy.
+It’s so easy to get into the habit of making a plan with a friend, then cancelling it because you’re tired, or busy.

 Sure I could have lunch with X, but if I finish this project now, I won’t have to work late tomorrow.
 And oh, I really need to get the car filled with petrol and there’s hockey tonight.
 It’d just be easier to do it another time…